exanauts/VecchiaMLE.jl/README.md

 The struct `VecchiaMLEInput` needs to be properly filled out in order for the analysis to be run.
 The components of said structure is as follows:

 ```
-n::Integer                           # The size of the problem (e.g., dimension of the covariance matrix).
+n::Int                           # The size of the problem (e.g., dimension of the covariance matrix).
-k::Integer                           # Number of conditioning points per point for the Vecchia Approximation.
+k::Int                           # Number of conditioning points per point for the Vecchia Approximation.
 samples::Matrix{Float64}             # Matrix of samples (each row is a sample).
-number_of_samples::Integer           # Number of samples to generate (if samples_given=false).
+number_of_samples::Int           # Number of samples to generate (if samples_given=false).
-mode::Integer                        # Operation mode.
+mode::Int                        # Operation mode.
 Expects an int [1: cpu, 2: gpu].
-MadNLP_Print_level::Integer          # Print level of MadNLP.
+MadNLP_Print_level::Int          # Print level of MadNLP.
 Expects an int with the corresponding flag [1: TRACE, 2: DEBUG, 3: INFO, 4: WARN, 5: ERROR].
 ```

 ## Usage